Ezee1015/chromium_updater/README.md

   And with this it installs chromium in ~/.Chromium and open it when it finalizes.

 ## Enable Automatically updates:
   If you're on Mac OS, you have to manually edit the crontab to enable automatic updates.
-If you're on GNU/Linux, you have to do it too, but in the future the script will be automatically.
+If you're on GNU/Linux, you don't have to do it too, the script will do it automatically.
 Let's begin.
 First, you have to open a terminal and type the following:
   ```
   whoami
   ```